How to Start a Clothing Brand // Complete Guide

 3. Sportswear

 Sportswear brands produce clothing designed for sports and physical activities.
-They use technical fabrics and innovative designs to focus on functionality, comfort, and performance-enhancing features.
+They utilize technical fabrics and innovative designs to prioritize functionality, comfort, and performance-enhancing features.

 4. Streetwear

-Streetwear is a style of casual clothing that has become global.
-It includes comfortable and stylish clothing like hoodies, sneakers, and caps.
+Streetwear is a style of casual clothing that has become a global phenomenon.
+It includes comfortable and stylish clothing items such as hoodies, sneakers, and caps.
 Streetwear brands often have a strong identity tied to urban youth culture.

 5. Sustainable Fashion

-Sustainable brands use eco-friendly materials and ethical production methods to minimize environmental impact.
+Sustainable brands utilize eco-friendly materials and employ ethical production methods to minimize their environmental impact.
 They cater to environmentally conscious consumers who are concerned about the planet.

 6. Casual Wear

 Casual wear brands offer everyday clothing that combines comfort with style.
-This segment includes various products, from jeans and T-shirts to casual dresses and skirts.
+This segment features a diverse range of products, including jeans, T-shirts, casual dresses, and skirts.

 7. Formal Wear